ozgeozge/PB_Assistant/docs/README.md

 # 2. Project Setup

-PB Assistant is a Django-based application.
+This application is Django-based.
 For a clean and reproducible setup, we recommend using a Python virtual environment.

 ## 2.1 Create a Virtual Environment